 In accordance with the guidelines specified under Rule 10b5-1 of the Exchange Act and our policies regarding stock transactions, a number of our employees, including executive officers, have adopted and may continue to adopt stock trading plans pursuant to which they have arranged to sell shares of our Common Stock from time to time in the future.
 Generally, sales under such plans by our executive officers and directors require public filings.
 Actual or potential sales of our Common Stock by such persons could cause the price of our Common Stock to fall or prevent it from increasing for numerous reasons.
-For example, a substantial number of shares of our Common Stock to fall or prevent it from increasing.
+For example, a substantial number of shares of our Common Stock to fall or prevent it from increasing available (or being perceived to become available) for sale in the public market could cause the market price of our Common Stock to fall or prevent it from increasing.
 Also, actual or potential sales by such persons could be viewed negatively by other investors.